poly-diffuse/poly-diffuse.github.io/index.md

 # Code / Pre-trained Models

-Our code and pre-trained models will be available on our [Github repo](https://github.com/woodfrog/poly-diffuse) soon.
+Check out the code and pre-trained models in our [Github repo](https://github.com/woodfrog/poly-diffuse).

 # Acknowledgement